PiaAchigar/PiaAchigar/README.md

 ### I´m a Front End Developer, studing to be a Full Stack Developer.
 ### Discovering how the magic of programming makes beautiful things in the web, is my passion!!

-🌱 I’m currently studying Data Science in Digital House.
+🌱 I’m currently creating an IDE with React.
 <br>
-💞️ I’m looking to participate on proyects whith Vanilla Javascript, React.js, Node
+💞️ I’m looking to participate on proyects whith Vanilla Javascript, React.js, Next, Node
 <br>

 ### Find me: